ioggstream/python-course/sparql-101/01-knowledge.md

 ----

-We can also represent the same sentence in JSON-LD format.
+We can also represent the same sentence in JSON-LD.

 ```python
 json_text = g.serialize(format="application/ld+json")